 The Chaplaincy provides opportunities for prayer, reflection and spiritual growth.
 There are regular weekly services for those who want them as well as occasional retreats and we take time out to reflect at important times of the year: Christmas, Easter, Ash Wednesday, Remembrance Day etc.

-As part of our general RE curriculum, students discuss important social, moral and religious issues, including issues of current relevance.
-This lesson is designed to encourage students to think and to develop their own views, beliefs and ideas.
+As part of our general RE curriculum, students discuss important social, moral and religious issues, with opportunity to explore their relevance to current affairs.
+Alongside our weekly ‘Carmel Contemplation’, this lesson provides time and space for students to think, reflect and are designed to encourage them to develop their own beliefs, opinions and ideas.

 “The Catholic mission of the college, to promote excellence, opportunity, challenge and support for all students in a caring environment, infuses the organisation.
 The behaviour and actions of governors, staff and students reflect this mission daily.”
 (Ofsted June 2019)